 - 1 standard on cross-cutting disclosure requirements

-- Specific disclosure requirements on 11 ESG topics (five on environmental topics, four on social topics, and two on governance topics)
+- Specific disclosure requirements on 10 ESG topics (five on environmental topics, four on social topics, and one on governance)

 The exposure drafts of the European Sustainability Reporting Standards.
 Source: EFRAG.

 In addition, the EU has proposed Small and Medium size enterprises (SMEs) specific and sector-specific standards that are expected to be published in the second half of 2023.
 As most of the business enterprises in Europe are classified as SMEs, they are an essential part of the European economy and crucial for the EU’s goal of achieving a net-zero economy.
 The SME standards will be less rigorous compared to the standards that will apply to larger companies to take away some of the heavy reporting burdens – but will cover the needs investors and other stakeholders may have.